top of page

 Understanding Revenue Recognition in Construction

 Revenue recognition in construction involves determining when and how much revenue should be recorded within a certain period.
-It's not just about income but about accurately reflecting the financial progress of your projects.
+Revenue is recognized only when certain criteria are met, as defined by accounting standards.
+It’s not just about income but about accurately reflecting the financial progress of your projects.

 Key Strategies for Revenue Recognition